Postal and proxy voting

 - you are a crown servant or a member of the armed forces

-You will need to complete an application form to vote by proxy, or if you have any queries regarding the above, or would like more advice, please contact us on 023 8068 8000 or email email@example.com
+If circumstances change and you need to vote by proxy and it is within six working days of an election, you will need to complete an emergency application form to vote by proxy, or if you have any queries regarding the above, or would like more advice, please contact us on 023 8068 8000 or email firstname.lastname@example.org

-Your application will be acknowledged and you will receive confirmation that your request to vote by post or by proxy has been registered.
+Your application will be acknowledged and you will receive confirmation that your request to vote by proxy has been registered.